nf-core/oncoanalyser/docs/usage.md

 ### Analysis starting points

-An `oncoanalyser` run will typically start from either FASTQ or alignment (BAM, CRAM, REDUX BAM) inputs.
+An `oncoanalyser` run will typically start from either FASTQ or alignments (BAM / CRAM, REDUX BAM / CRAM) inputs.
 However, the pipeline can also start from [arbitrary entry points](#starting-from-existing-outputs) as long as the required inputs are provided in the samplesheet.

 #### FASTQ